 If you are in the ABS MOC Program, you must be in compliance to apply for this exam (i.e., submitted three-year MOC form when required).
 If you are due to report on your MOC activities this year, the exam application does not replace submitting the MOC formboth must be submitted.

-- The online application process is now available.
-Applicants are required to submit the following:
+- When the online application process is available, applicants are required submit the following:

 1) Application Form - submitted via the ABS website